-This deliverable is strongly related to task 8.6 Exploitation of the results, led by BAUM.
-Task 8.6 ensures that all project partners have an aligned understanding of the exploitation targets of the project, which is ensured by a constant feedback loop within the project consortium.
-Within these feedback loops the key exploitable results are identified as well as exploitation strategies developed.
-All the findings, results and targets are documented in this deliverable.
+The tasks focussing on exploitation ensure that all project partners have an aligned understanding of the exploitation targets of the project, which is ensured by a constant feedback loop within the project consortium including at least to internal exploitation workshops.
+Within these feedback loops the KERs are identified as well as exploitation strategies developed.
+All the findings, results and targets of these tasks are reported on in the two editions of the deliverable on "Exploitation and Marketing Plan for the involvement of partners and future customers", D8.5, submitted in August 2021 and D8.10, due in December 2022.